Zengcheng, Guangzhou: Climate

 Zengcheng's mild climate, fertile land, annual average temperature of 22.02 degrees and average yearly rainfall of 1967 mm make it suitable for tropical and subtropical crop growth.
 The district is noted for production of the lychee.

 Administrative divisions

 There are currently 6 subdistricts and 7 towns.

 On 28 August 2012 one new subdistrict (Yongning) and one new town (Xiancun) were established from carving out of Xintang.

-Tourist attractions

-Twin Dragon Resort opened to public in December 2014.
-The resort has a total area of 163 acres, and it consists of two theme parks, East Village and West Village.
-Located in the heart of Erlongshan subtropical rainforest, Twin Dragon Resort has exceptional natural resources and marvelous landscapes.
-To experience traditional Chinese culture, Twin Dragon Resort also offers a variety of family activities and events, suitable for visitors of all ages to participate.

 Demography

 Owing to the distance from Guangzhou's city center, many locals consider themselves distinct from the other Guangzhounese.
 They also speak separate Yue and Hakka dialects.

+Transportation

+Metro

+Zengcheng is currently serviced by two metro lines operated by Guangzhou Metro: